SEN Information Report

 Our College aspires to provide students with special educational needs and/or disabilities (SEND) with an education that allows them to fulfil their potential by recognising their individual differences, accepting their strengths and weaknesses and enabling them to value themselves and others.
 We have an inclusive ethos and the College strives to create a sense of community and belonging for all students.

 Fundamental to SEND students accessing the curriculum is high quality teaching, differentiated for individual students and targeted at their area of weakness.
-The aim is to provide learning experiences and a curriculum that is so personalised that the requirement for students with potential needs to access additional intervention is reduced.

-However, access to additional learning programmes and resources is in place at the College to support the development of key skills when assessment and quality teaching indicates that the student is not making progress.
+Access to additional learning programmes and resources is in place at the College to support the development of key skills when assessment and quality teaching indicates that the student is not making progress.

 It is our intention is to provide effective provision for students who may have additional needs under the broad categories of: